Our Team

 Mike was the soul of the 18th Street Kitchen for seven years he worked at 18 Reasons.
 He embodied our core value of Heart through the love and care he put into every recipe, class, and interaction with a student or volunteer.
 As Mike wrote to us in his cover letter seven years ago, “The satisfaction of impacting the lives of students through culinary education and fantastic food is what drives me, and makes this profession more than a career; it is the way I lead my life.”

-Chef Mike’s passing in 2023 is a great loss for our whole community and we will miss him dearly.
+Chef Mike’s passing in 2023 was a great loss for our whole community and we miss him dearly.

 Board Alumni